Gallicchio-Lab/AToM-OpenMM/examples/ABFE/temoa-g1/README.md

 ```
 It should print something similar to this:
 ```
-DGb = -7.30192 +- 0.2542844 range: 20 118
+DGb = -7.30192 +- 0.2542844 range: 20 38
 ```
 The first number is the estimate of the excess binding free energy in kcal/mol.
 In this example 20 is the number of initial samples to discard for equilibration.
-118 in this case is the number of samples per replica that has been collected.
-118 samples with 20 discarded, corresponding to 590 and 100 ps respectively, is way too short for serious production calculations.
+38 in this case is the number of samples per replica that has been collected.
+38 samples with 20 discarded, corresponds in this case to only ~100 ps of data, way too short to obtain a converged value.
 This is just an example.

 The standard binding free energy is obtained by adding the ideal component to the excess component.
 Again see the [paper](https://pubs.acs.org/doi/10.1021/acs.jctc.1c00266) for details.